 Andrew Furman is a professor of English at Florida Atlantic University and teaches in its MFA program in creative writing.
 His fiction and creative nonfiction frequently engage with the Florida outdoors, but he has also written about Jewish identity, basketball, lighthouses, swimming, and cast iron cookware.
-His essays and stories have appeared in such publications as Oxford American, The Southern Review, Ecotone, Poets & Writers, The Chronicle of Higher Education, Agni Online, Terrain.org, and The Florida Review.
+His essays and stories have appeared in such publications as Oxford American, The Southern Review, Ecotone, The Wall Street Journal, Poets & Writers, The Chronicle of Higher Education, Agni Online, Terrain.org, and The Florida Review.
 He is the author, most recently, of the novel Goldens Are Here (Green Writers Press, 2018) and the memoir Bitten: My Unexpected Love Affair with Florida (University Press of Florida, 2014), which was named a finalist for the ASLE Environmental Book Award.
 He lives in south Florida with his family.

 Andrew Furman is represented by The Strachan Literary Agency.